halasadi/MAPS/README.md

 between the usage of MAPs and EEMS**.
 Please see https://github.com/dipetkov/eems for the usage in EEMS.

-The MAPS program has been tested extensively with ...
+*The MAPS program has been tested with ...*

 Please post bugs, questions and feature requests or suspected bugs to [Github issues](https://github.com/halasadi/MAPS/issues).

+## Citing this work

+If you find the MAPS program, or any source code contained in this repository, useful for your work, please cite:

+> Add citation here.

 ## License